cose-wg/HPKE/draft-ietf-cose-hpke.md

 HPKE works for any combination of an asymmetric key encapsulation mechanism (KEM), key derivation function (KDF), and authenticated encryption with additional data (AEAD) function.
-Authentication for HPKE in COSE is provided by COSE-native security mechanisms.
+Authentication for HPKE in COSE is provided by COSE-native security mechanisms or by one of the authenticated variants of HPKE.

 This document defines the use of the HPKE with COSE.